dshuffma-ibm/intern-training-2016/README.md

 - Download and install GoLang https://golang.org/

 ## 1.5 IDE
-You are going to need an Editor to develop in.
+You are going to need an editor to develop in.
 It you do not have a favorite already then I'd recommend Visual Studio Code.
 - Download and install [Visual Studio Code](https://code.visualstudio.com/)
 - Get the Go extension by:
 	- open VSCode, press and hold "ctrl" + "p"